benjspitler/benjspitler.github.io/EDPI.md

 ### Data Organization and Analysis
 This entire project was completed in Excel.
-By the time I undertook this project, I had become quite proficient in using Excel to organize data and perform statistical analysis, but I had DESCRIPTION TO BE COMPLETED FROM HERE.
+By the time I undertook this project, I had become quite proficient in using Excel to organize data and perform statistical analysis, but I had yet to learn how to use R or Python.
+I chose to include the Index in this portfolio partly because it is a strong example of the type of data-centric approach that is sorely needed in the human rights investigations field, but also because this is the project that most inspired me to go back to school to learn R and Python in order to take on more complex data-driven human rights investigations.

+The dataset, which is available to the public in its raw form [here](https://egyptdeathpenaltyindex.com/download-data),

-### Data set
+### Impact

 ### Analysis